Book Descriptions That Click

 - Close with 1-2 more endorsement(s).

-Note: You don't need to tell the reader everything about your book.
-Your goal is to tell them enough to get them click to learn more.
+You don't need to tell the reader everything about your book.
+Your goal is to share enough to get them to click and learn more.

 Make the Most of What You Have

 If you are a bestselling or award-winning author, say so.
 If you have a good review from a professional reviewer or a well-known author, use it.
 If not, a blurb from a book blogger, local paper, a less well-known author, or even an Amazon or Goodreads review can be very powerful: